 Above you see a very rare gold Magician.

-Above you see a Magician with rare bullet style saddles similar to the APM whale tail.
+Above you see a Magician with rare bullet style saddles similar to the USA whale tail.
 Hence, it’s possible that a metal factory in Japan created these style saddles for most early FRT-5 designs.

 Above is Akira Takasaki, a Japanese guitarist, with an interesting tremolo that mixes a Magician with an ESP Flicker.